ruanchaves/gsdmm/README.md

+# GSDMM - MercadoLibre Data Challenge

+This repository runs the GSDMM algorithm on a small subset of the MercadoLibre Data Challenge of 2019.

+After training and finding the clusters, they were mapped into the original challenge categories ( [related SO question](https://stackoverflow.com/questions/55258457/find-mapping-that-translates-one-list-of-clusters-to-another-in-python/55258990) ).

+Bear in mind that I have not performed any parameter fine-tuning whatsoever; I'm just sticking to the defaults.
+Nevertheless, the model has achieved an accuracy of 67%.

+Future developments:

+- [ ] Use the faster Rust implementation

+- [ ] Try the Jonker-Volgenant algorithm for mapping the clusters

+- [ ] Hyperparameter tuning ( K, alpha, beta and iterations ).

+The original readme for the Python GSDMM repository follows below.

 # GSDMM: Short text clustering

 This project implements the Gibbs sampling algorithm for a Dirichlet Mixture Model of [Yin and Wang 2014](https://pdfs.semanticscholar.org/058a/d0815ce350f0e7538e00868c762be78fe5ef.pdf) for the